 Criminal and Forensic Psychologist Careers

-Careers in criminology can also be found in other specialized areas.
-Because of the sociological component, psychology is a natural fit for studying and counseling people who have been touched by crime.
+Because of its sociological component, psychology is a natural fit for studying and counseling people who crime has affected.
 Some of the many careers available for aspiring psychologists who are interested in criminology include jury consultants, counselors, social workers, criminal profilers, and prison psychologists.